Nugroho Notosusanto: Historian

 Sometime after 1968 Notosusanto conceived of Satria Mandala Museum in Jakarta as a modern museum showcasing the military's role in the country's history.
 The museum, modeled after the Australian War Memorial in Canberra and the Museo Nacional de Historia in Mexico City, Mexico, opened in 1972 and contained numerous dioramas.
 In a later pamphlet Notosusanto wrote that dioramas were necessary as "the habit of reading is still developing ... [thus] historical visualisation remains an effective way to express the identity of ABRI".
 In existing museums he revised the dioramas to better suit the needs of the New Order government.
 In 1969 he was promoted to head the Monas Museum committee.

 During this period Notosusanto continued to teach, although he also became involved with administrative work at UI.
 He served as assistant dean at the university's faculty of literature between 1963 and 1964, later serving as assistant rector from 1964 to 1967.
 After writing his thesis on "The Peta Army During the Japanese Occupation in Indonesia", Notosusanto received his doctorate in 1977 from UI; the thesis was translated into Indonesian and published in 1979 by Gramedia.
 Two years later he was made a full professor.

 Notosusanto was made a member of the Fourth Development Cabinet when it was formed on 16 March 1983, replacing outgoing minister Daud Jusuf and taking office three days later.
-During his two years as minister he worked on several programmes, including compulsory education and student selection systems.
-He also instituted a new curriculum, replacing the one which had been in use since 1975 and promoting the humanities.
-Concurrently with his work as Minister of Education and Culture, Notosusanto served as rector of UI; students were disapproving of his selection, considering him a military official sent to limit their freedom.
+During his two years as minister, he worked on several programs, including compulsory education and student selection systems.
+He also instituted a new curriculum, replacing the one that had been in use since 1975 and promoting the humanities.
+Concurrently with his work as Minister of Education and Culture, Notosusanto served as rector of UI; students disapproved of his selection, considering him a military official sent to limit their freedom.
 He died at his Jakarta home on 3 June 1985 after suffering a cerebral hemorrhage and was buried at Kalibata Heroes' Cemetery.
 At the time, he was a titular brigadier general.

 Legacy

 For his military and civilian service, Notosusanto received several awards from the Indonesian government, including the Bintang Dharma, Bintang Gerilya, Bintang Yudha, Dharma Naraya, and Satyalencana Penegak.
 McGregor describes him as "the central propagandist of the New Order regime", writing that he worked "tirelessly" to support the military.
 She argues that he controlled a "cult of personality" built around President Suharto, giving the reorganisation of history museums as an example.
 According to McGregor, Notosusanto relegated the country's first president, Sukarno, to a background role while he "inserted Suharto, together with other military men, into new places", legitimising the New Order government.
-He faced widespread criticism throughout his life from Indonesian historians, and was alluded to by a member of the military as "a historian who pretends to be a military man", although he enjoyed travelling overseas as his titular military rank meant he could wear a uniform.
+He faced widespread criticism throughout his life from Indonesian historians and was alluded to by a member of the military as "a historian who pretends to be a military man", although he enjoyed travelling overseas as his titular military rank meant he could wear a uniform.